Linux kernel has a nice feature that reboots itself after a timeout when a kernel panic happened.

 To make the configuration persistent, you have 2 choices:

-1. add the kernel parameter panic=20 to your bootloader (grub or grub2).
+to your bootloader (grub or grub2). - add

 No hay comentarios: